summitascent/translator/README.md

     - Add language choices (Japanese->English, English->Japanese, French->English etc.)
     - Make the GUI an actual standalone .exe program instead of running it through the command line
 6. Make the response time of the program faster
-    - Currently bottlenecked by ChatGPT API response time
+    - Currently bottle-necked by ChatGPT API response time
         - Sometimes it is faster than other times (and this is often unpredictable)
         - We found that when the response time was faster, our user experience was much better
 7. Include functionality for text translation as well